BleuLlama/AmigaInputToUSB/README.md

 # AmigaInputToUSB
-A project to connect a Commodore Amiga mouse, (Atari) joystick and Amiga Keyboard as USB HID devices.
+This is A project to connect a Commodore Amiga mouse, joystick (Atari compatible) and eventually anAmiga Keyboard as USB HID devices.

 # Overview